Proof-of-Social-Capital: A Consensus Protocol Replacing Stake for Social Capital: Introduction

-\subsubsection{\textbf{Our Approach.}}
+Thus, existing designs treat social capital as an aspect of the application-layer while consensus remains tied to stake, separating those who generate engagement from those who have influence over the ledger.
+Our approach instead embeds social capital directly into the consensus layer, so users driving engagement and economic activity also influence block production.
+Social capital has not yet been utilized as a means to secure a consensus protocol, which further motivates our work.

+\subsection{Our Approach}

-In this paper, we propose a novel privacy-preserving consensus protocol that leverages social capital as a non-tradable staking resource.
-In our system, users allocate social capital ``tokens'' to content creators (which otherwise have no value), thereby influencing the creators' likelihood of being selected as block proposers.
-To ensure privacy and prevent Sybil attacks, the protocol employs zkSNARK proofs~\cite{zkp}, verifiable credentials (VCs)~\cite{W3C2019VC}, and an embedded mechanism for ensuring user uniqueness that redesigns the keys of Merkle Patricia Trie of Ethereum's global state to utilize identity fingerprints of users.
-By integrating social capital into the consensus layer of blockchains, our approach addresses the drawbacks of centralized revenue models in Web2 social platforms and the adoption challenges of Web3 applications.
-It empowers creators to earn rewards almost proportional to their social influence while maintaining decentralization and user privacy.
-Additionally, it enables content creators to distribute a portion of their revenue to followers as a reward for engaging with the content.
+We propose a privacy-preserving consensus protocol that uses social capital as a non-tradable staking resource.
+Users allocate social capital ``tokens'' to content creators, which determines the creators' probability of being selected as block proposers.
+To ensure privacy and resistance towards Sybil attacks, we combine zkSNARK proofs~\cite{zkp}, verifiable credentials (VCs)~\cite{W3C2019VC}, and a built-in uniqueness mechanism that replaces Ethereum’s global state Merkle Patricia Trie (MPT) keys to embed user identity fingerprints.
+By integrating social capital into the consensus layer, our protocol addresses the shortcomings of centralized Web2 revenue models and the limited adoption of Web3 social applications.
+It allows creators to earn rewards roughly proportional to their social influence while preserving decentralization and user privacy.
+Using real-world YouTube data (see \autoref{sec:implementation:experiments}), we show that our social capital scaling notably reduces inequality in consensus power relative to raw follower counts, mitigating the ``rich get richer'' effect of PoS.
+The protocol also lets creators reward their followers with exclusive content as compensation for engagement.